 It is very difficult and straining to care for someone who is leading a destructive life of alcohol and drug abuse.
 You can feel hopeless and helpless, and even get depressed as well.
 You have to be in a good place emotionally, physically, and mentally as it will take it’s toll on you.

-It’s best to make sure you are connected with support no matter what form it is in, Al Anon, a friend who has been through what you are going through, and even professional counselors or physicians.
+It’s best to make sure you are connected with support no matter what form it is in, Al Anon, a friend who has been through what you are going through, a faith based recovery program like House of Recovery, and even professional counselors or physicians.
 It is a destructive situation no matter which side you are on, so make sure you understand that what you are dealing with will take time, perseverance, and endurance to make it, but you can definitely do it!